-"The PHIT Act will incentivize millions of Americans to be active, which will greatly decrease our nation's health care costs and improve the health and quality of life for so many people," says Tom Cove, CEO of SFIA.
+"The PHIT Act will incentivize millions of Americans to be active, which will greatly decrease our nation's health care costs and improve the health and quality of life for so many people," says Cove.
 "More than 30 percent of all Americans live sedentary lifestyles, so something must be done today to change that."

 Living a healthy, active lifestyle has actually been proven to reduce other health care costs, meaning you—and the health care company—pay less in the long run.
 For example, people diagnosed with a cardiovascular disease who exercised at recommended levels logged average health care costs more than $2,500 lower than those who didn't meet exercise guidelines, according to a study released in 2016 by the American Heart Association.
 Even among the healthiest people in the study (read: no heart disease and, at most, one cardiovascular risk factor), those who exercised regularly had yearly medical costs averaging about $500 lower than those who didn't exercise.

-Before you get too excited about the cash money headed your way, remember that this bill hasn't passed yet.
-First, the PHIT Act (which, BTW, is supported equally by Democrats and Republicans) will be reintroduced this week by nine members of the House Ways and Means Committee and next week by four to six senators.
-It's currently on five different GOP health care reform/replace bills, and has the support of both the tax committee chairman and the House and Senate leadership.
-Though the current political climate is pretty polarized, PHIT boasts some strong bipartisan support and has good momentum for passage in 2017, according to SFIA.
+Before you get too excited about the cash money headed your way, remember that this bill hasn't actually become law yet.
+The PHIT Act (which, BTW, is supported equally by Democrats and Republicans) made it past the House Ways and Means Committee, but now it has to be approved by the House as part of a larger HSA reform package.
+Though the current political climate is pretty polarized, PHIT boasts some strong bipartisan support and has good momentum for passage, according to SFIA.
 The hard part isn't necessarily getting PHIT passed, but getting a whole health care reform package through.
-(That doesn't mean, however, that all the health care changes coming this way are good news.)
+(That doesn't mean, however, that all the possible health care changes coming are good news.)

 "We are confident that PHIT will be part of any health care reform package—the bigger challenge will be putting together a package that can gain 60 votes in the Senate," says Sells.